M-Valentino/marvalj/README.md

 ### Marval.verticalScanLines(imageIn, imageOut, intensity)
 Given an input image imageIn, an output image imageOut, and an intensity, applies vertical scan lines to the image. intensity has a range of 0 to 255.

-### Marval.colorSort(imageIn, imageOut)
+### Marval.colorSort(imageIn, imageOut, weighted)
-Given an input image imageIn and an output image imageOut, sorts all the pixels in the image by their hex color.
+Given an input image imageIn and an output image imageOut, sorts all the pixels in the image by their brightness.
+If weighted is true, colors are sorted by their brightness according to the sensitivity of human vision.
+If weighted is false, then the red, green, and blue color channels have equal weight in determining brightness.

 See MarvinJ's documentation:
 https://www.marvinj.org/en/algorithms.html